-In order to more accurately model the power and performance of the TH-IC, it has been implemented in synthesizable RTL.
+In order to more accurately model the power and performance of the TH-IC, it has been implemented in synthesizable RTL on the OpenRISC 5-stage pipeline described above.
 The RTL model was synthesized using a low-power 65 nm technology by ST Microelectronics.
 In this hardware implementation, only the basic TH-IC with NS, NT, and TL bits has been implemented.